Top showjumpier David Simpson (pictured) shares some of his advice on how to pick up the correct canter lead…

 Event rider and coach Nick Gauntlett explains how you can use poles to dictate the rhythm that will give horse

-British showjumper Laura Renwick shares her top exercise for improving balance and strength for controlled turns
+British showjumper Laura Renwick shares her top exercise for maximising balance and strength to help you improve jump-off turns

 If you want to keep up with the latest from the equestrian world without leaving home, grab a H&H subscription